tikuwa114514/png2tm2/README.md

 you can also convert it by dragging it onto the form.

 # build
-build with "Debug" and "x86".
+Build with "Debug" and "x86" and need MFC build enviroment.